TERMS & CONDITIONS OF ENROLMENT TO PULSE COLLEGE 2021/2022

 - If a student is expelled, for any given reason, fees are non refundable.

-- For absence through illness, you must produce a doctor / medical certificate.
-If you are currently suffering from any medical condition, it is vital that you inform the college immediately.
-Any other legitimate absence must be notified in writing to the College Registrar (Deirdre Savage) prior to the class being affected.
+- For absence through illness, you must produce a doctor / medical certificate within 5 days of the illness.
+If you are currently suffering from any medical condition, it is vital that you inform the College immediately.
+Any other legitimate absence must be notified in writing to the Faculty Administrator prior to the class being affected.

-- Completion of assignments by the due date given is vital.
-Timing and pacing of assessment work is imperative and you will receive help with this.
-Importantly, you are in control and responsible for the safe storage of your course data and projects.
+- Completion of assignments by the due date given is imperative.
+Timing and pacing of assessment work is vital and you will receive help with this.
+Importantly, you are in control of and responsible for the safe storage of your course data and projects.
+You are required to supply your own headphones and one Hard-Drive.

-- If you are under the age of 18 you need to have a parent or guardian sign below also.
+- If you are under the age of 18 you need to have a parent or guardian also sign below.

 DISCIPLINARY ACTION WILL BE TAKEN AGAINST STUDENTS IF THEY: